Gyarbij/nottit/README.md

 - No trackers like those on reddit.com
 - No ads.... like no effing ads, that was the whole point of this.
-- Secure by design with constntly udpated packages and dependencies, this is specifically security focused so functionality may be lost in the interest of security due to breaking changes in package updates.
+- Secure by design with constantly updated packages and dependencies, this is specifically security focused, therefore functionality may be lost in the interest of security due to breaking changes in package updates.
 - Simple to deploy and host yourself if you're of the super paranoid variety (you're on reddit so probably)
 - Secure logins with Reddit to enable voting, commenting, managing your subreddits and multireddits (aka feeds), and access to your personal front page.
-- 'Offline mode' to follow subreddits and manage multis locally without login.
+- 'Offline mode' to follow subreddits and manage multiredditss locally without login.
 Autogenerates a personal front page.
   - Visit your [multireddit](https://www.reddit.com/subreddits) and copy the multireddit link.
 Replace 'reddit' with 'nottit' in the URL and then use the 'Join All' option to quickly follow all subs locally.
 - Search Reddit for posts or subreddits quickly with auto-complete.
 - Filter posts by type (Images, Video/GIFs, Links, Self)
 - View posts in single column, custom multi-column with a grid-masonry layout, or a simple row mode.
 All with infinite-scrolling.
-- Choose your card style: Original for full post text in card, Compact to exclude post text, or Media to hide all text and card padding.
+- Choose your card style: Original for full post text in card, compact to exclude post text, or Media to hide all text and card padding.
-- Gallery view: Click on a post and navigate through the feed with on screen buttons or your arrow keys.
+- Gallery view: Click on a post and navigate through the feed with on-screen buttons or your arrow keys.
 Shows the post content as well as its comments from Reddit.
 Smart portrait mode to automatically arrange vertical photos and videos side by side with comments.
 - Hover mouse over Reddit videos to play.
-Enable to Autoplay option to play videos automatically when entering the viewport.
+Enable the autoplay option to play videos automatically when entering the viewport.
 Enable the Audio option to play sound on hover as well.
 - Responsive desktop and mobile layouts.
 - PWA to download to your computer or phone.
 - Docker support